Amanaz

 Amanaz was a Zamrock band founded in 1973 in Kitwe, Zambia.
 The group released their only album, the acclaimed Africa, in 1975.
 Amanaz drew influences from American and British rock of the late 1960s–early 1970s, especially the music of Jimi Hendrix, and from traditional Zambian music, identifiable in Watson Lungu's drumming and Keith Kabwe's vocals.

 The band's name is the acronym of "Ask Me About Nice Artistes in Zambia".

-Past members include Keith Kabwe, Isaac Mpofu, John Kanyepa, Jerry Mausala and Watson Lungu.
+Amanaz's include Keith Kabwe, Isaac Mpofu, John Kanyepa, Jerry Mausala and Watson Lungu.

 History

 In 1973, the band recorded in the Malachite Film Studios of Chingola their sole album named Africa.
 It was first released as a LP in 1975, and since then re-issued by the German label Shadocks Music in 2008, and by the American label Now-Again Records in 2015.
 Of the 12 songs of the album, three are performed in the Bemba language and the rest in English.

+Amanaz split up in 1976.
+The same year Keith Kabwe, the former band leader and main vocalist, created the short-lived band Drive Unit.